Xeliq/Travel_Agency/README.md

 # PROJEKT - Travel Agency App

-This is a .NET 6.0 C# application for managing a travel agency.
+This is a .NET 6.0 C# console application for managing a travel agency.
 The project includes database integration and uses several NuGet packages for extended functionality.

 ## Database